showell/elm-fasttrack/README.txt

     elm make --optimize src/ft.elm --output ft.html

 TODO:
+    snake_case -> elmCase

+    show what cards can do

     update README to indicate it mostly works

-    snake_case -> elmCase

     jack swap/kill:
         at least fix comment

+    fix sizes

     fix before-turn-card experience:
         show pieces that can be moved